 In full-spectrum products, we retain cannabinoids like CBD, THC, CBC, and CBG.
-Through this cannabinoid variety, we attempt to maximize the benefits for the greatest range of symptoms possible.
+Through this cannabinoid variety, we attempt to maximize the benefits of cannabis.
 If we apply the same principles to other areas of our diet, the absorption of the nutrients we ingest increases greatly.

 Take curcumin, a valuable antiinflammatory compound found in turmeric, for example.
 When we consume turmeric by itself, our bodies only utilize about 10 percent of the available curcumin.
 If we simply ingest black pepper at the same time as the turmeric, our curcumin absorption increases greatly.
 The piperine in black pepper changes our curcumin uptake from roughly 10 percent to roughly 90 percent (on a side note, piperine has its own antiinflammatory properties as well).

 This optimizes the antiinflammatory effects of curcumin for our bodies.
 Compounds interact in many ways though, so it’s important to know how foods can impact one another.

 Antagonism refers to multiple compounds that, when combined, reduce the absorption of one another.

 With regard to beneficial compounds, we want to avoid any compounds that antagonize them.
 Antagonists, in this case, limit the bioavailability of the nutrients that we do want in our bodies.